Last Updated on April 4, 2022

 Promenade View Interior Stateroom

 This class of ship, the Voyager class, was the first to offer Promenade View Staterooms.
 These cabins are technically interior rooms but have large windows overlooking the ship’s main Promenade area.
-Having a window that looks out on to a large space with dynamic lighting helps the room feel less claustrophobic and more like Ocean View rooms.
-A downside is that people could potentially look into your room from below, but they have two sets of curtains (a sheer and a light-blocking) to let you choose how much people see.
+Having a window that looks out onto a large space with dynamic lighting helps the room feel less claustrophobic and more like Ocean View rooms.
+A downside is that people can potentially look into your room from below, but they have two sets of curtains (a sheer and a light-blocking) to let you choose how much people see.

 Interior Stateroom with Virtual Balcony